It Waits: Plot

-The next morning, Danny's forest ranger boyfriend Justin Rawley (Dominic Zamprogna) arrives to keep her company.
-After inspecting the dam, they return to the station for a romantic dinner during which Danny confesses she was the one driving the car when it crashed, and that she allowed the police to think Julie was driving.
+The next morning, Danny's colleague and boyfriend Justin Rawley (Dominic Zamprogna) arrives to keep her company.
+After inspecting the dam, they return to the station for a romantic dinner.
+Danny confesses she was the one driving the car when it crashed, and she allowed the police to believe Julie was driving.
 Justin consoles her and they make love.
-During the night, they're awakened by the sound of the emergency siren on the roof.
-They investigate and discover that something destroyed the satellite dish, rolled Justin's jeep over into a ditch, and disabled the radio.
-The next day, they go to the nearby dam to use its radio.
-They meet up with Carl and Evelyn Nash—two campers that recently went missing.
-Despite Justin's warnings, the Nashes head out on their own.
-Soon they are hunted down by the creature and killed.
-Meanwhile, at the dam, Justin and Danny find the radio room completely trashed.
-Later when they enter the station, Evelyn's bloody corpse swings down from the ceiling on a chain.
-When they rush outside, Carl's body is thrown off the roof onto them.
+During the night, awakened by the emergency siren, they discover that something sabotaged the satellite dish, Justin's jeep and the radio.

+The next day, they head to the dam to use its radio.
+On the way, they meet campers Carl and Evelyn Nash, who ignore Justin's warnings and head out on their own, only to be killed later by the creature.
+At the dam, Justin and Danny find the radio room completely trashed.
+They return to the station to find Evelyn's bloody corpse swings down from the ceiling on a chain, and when they rush outside, Carl's body is thrown off the roof at them.
+Justin heads off alone to get help, but the creature ambushes and viciously kills him.

-Justin heads off alone to get help.
-That night in the woods, the creature viciously attacks and kills him.
-The next morning, Danny notices the tool shed was broken into.
-Inside she finds Justin's severed head on a shelf and his bloody body on the roof.
-Danny buries Justin's remains and decides to fight back.
+The next morning, Danny finds Justin severed head in the tool shed and his bloody body on the roof.
+She buries his remains and arms herself.
 That night the creature attacks the station, but Danny is able to shoot and wound it.

-The next morning, Danny discovers a trail of green gooey blood and follows it to the cave.
-There, she meets the teacher of the students who were killed in the cave.
-He reveals what he knows about the creature, including some of its weaknesses.
-He also explains that the demon is drawn to Danny's negative energy—her guilt over her friend's death—and provides her with documents about the ancient legend.
-Back at the station, Danny finds the dug-up corpses of the Nashes and Justin arranged around the table, with Justin's severed head on a plate.
-When it starts to rain, Danny remembers the teacher saying the creature doesn't like water.
-She goes off to hunt for the creature.
-When the rain stops, however, the creature attacks her, rips flesh from her leg, and then flies away.
-Back at the station, Danny finds the Nashes' cellphone and calls her boss Rick and tells him to bring the SWAT team, but he dismisses her request believing she's drunk.
+The next morning, Danny follows the creature's blood trail to the cave and sees the teacher of the students who were killed.
+He explains the creature is a demon drawn to Danny's negative energy—her guilt over her friend's death.
+Back at the station, Danny finds the corpses of the Nashes and Justin dug up and arranged around the table, with Justin's head on a plate.
+She hunts the creature, but is unsuccessful and gets wounded in the leg.
+She finds the Nashes' cellphone and calls Rick and tells him to bring the SWAT team, but he dismisses her request, believing she is drunk.